Worthing Heat Network

 Worthing Hospital

 When you can connect to the heat network will depend on how far away you are from the network, and how many other buildings in your area also want to connect at a similar time.
-During the first few years the focus will be on connecting larger buildings, including new housing developments.
+Over the first few years the focus will be on connecting larger buildings, including new housing developments.
 Other residential properties nearer the town centre are expected to be offered a connection in the next five to ten years.

-Will businesses and residents looking to connect to the heat network get a fair offer?
+Will businesses and residents looking to connect get a fair offer?

 Photo: Hemiko staff wearing hi-vis (copyright Hemiko)